-A daily journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.
+A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 Key features: